 Competition: It’s great for free market economies, NFL games and sales teams, but it’s not so great when it comes to targeting keywords for your business’s inbound marketing campaign.
 Only 10 lucky pages make it to the first page of a search engine’s results, and when you consider that the term “competition” delivers more than 1 billion page results, the odds are overwhelmingly not in your favor.

-Ready for some more mood-dampening news?
+Blog content writers have their work cut out for them.
 Almost 90% of people only look at the 1st page of the SERPs, with the top listing in Google’s organic search results receiving 33% of overall traffic and the 2nd listing receiving 18% of overall traffic.
 This is all building up to say this: It’s absolutely essential to get your content on the first page.
 If not, you’re as good as invisible, losing 90% of your potential readers who will never travel outside page one.

 Don’t drown in despair yet – you can get your content to rank on the first page with some smart keyword research.
 You just have to understand that when it comes to keywords, competitiveness is king.

 From Seed To Vine: Broad Keywords Vs. Long-Tail Keywords

 Broad keywords are exactly what they sound like.
 General words that cover a broad expanse.
 Broad keywords are usually short – only one or two words long.
 Let’s see what happens when a broad search is performed for the short keyword: screwdriver.